Big-sheds/Project.1/project1.md

 ![Apache-status](./images/Capture2.PNG)

-We need to open TCP port 80 which is the default port that web browsers use to access web pages on the Internet.So we need to add a rule to EC2 configuration to open inbound connection through port 80:
+We need to open TCP port 80 which is the default port that web browsers use to access web pages on the Internet.
+So we need to add a rule to EC2 configuration to open inbound connection through port 80:

 ![Apache-status](./images/Capture3.PNG)
 Our server is running and we can access it locally and from the Internet.